sehlen-bsi/botan-docs/docs/cryptodoc/src/08_entropy.rst

--  ``Getentropy``: This entropy source is available by default on operating systems that declare the ``getentropy`` target feature, among them OpenBSD, macOS, Linux, Android, FreeBSD and Solaris.
+-  ``Getentropy``: This entropy source is available by default on operating systems that declare the ``getentropy`` target feature, among them OpenBSD, macOS, Linux, FreeBSD and Solaris.
 It gathers 256 bytes of entropy using the ``getentropy(2)`` system call first introduced in OpenBSD 5.6.
 Note that the maximum buffer size of the buffer provided ``getentropy(2)`` is limited to 256 bytes.
 On